 - 'A very able child', as defined by our school, is one who achieves, or has the ability to achieve, at a level significantly in advance of the peer group.
-This may be in all areas of the curriculum or in a limited range.
-We would expect to identify 10% of the school population as very able. - 'A gifted pupil' has the capacity for or demonstrates exceptionally high levels of performance in an academic area or several academic areas. - 'A talented pupil' shows a specific ability in a non-academic area; for example sport, music or the arts.
+This may be in all areas of the curriculum or in one specific aspect.
+We identify approximately 20% of each cohort to be working at greater depth and identify approximately 5-10% as AGT. - 'A gifted pupil' has the capacity for or demonstrates exceptionally high levels of performance in an academic area or several academic areas. - 'A talented pupil' shows a specific ability in a non-academic area; for example sport, music or the arts.